|

 Among scientists contributing to psychology were:

 -Pythagoras was a pupil of Thales.
-He developed the label "philosopher" and was the first to call himself a philosoper--lover of knowledge.
 He was a mathematician and philsopher and born on the Island of Samos.
 He died in southern Italy, then called Magna Graecia.
-Pythagoras was the son of a jeweller named Mnesarchus and his beautiful wife Pythais.
-He is said to have been the first to call himself a philosopher, i.e., lover of knowledge.
-It happended one day, when Leon, tyrant of Phlious, asked Pythagoras who he was and what he did for a living.
+Pythagoras was the son of a jeweler named Mnesarchus and his beautiful wife Pythais.He developed the label "philosopher" and was the first to call himself a philosoper--lover of knowledge.
+It happended one day, when Leon, tyrant of Philous, asked Pythagoras who he was and what he did for a living.
 He answered: "I am a philosopher," thereby coining the word.
+He is given credit for the Pythagorean theory, although many other scholars are reported to have made the discovery before him.
+For Pythagoras, numbers had a spiritual meaning.
+Coming from Greece, where education consisted of music and gymnastics, where perfecting the body meant adherence to a rigorous diet and lifestyle, Pythagoras followed an orderly, ascetic lifestyle.
+Such orderly arrangements Pythagoras saw in human society as well as in the universe.
+Pythagoras believed the body was a container for the soul whose object was eventually to purify itself so it could become free of the body.
+Meanwhile, human shortcomings resulted in climbing backwards down what was called the evolutionary scale in each successive re-incarnation.

--Democritus - atomism;Being is as existent as non-being.
+-Democritus - Was a member of the school of thought called atomism, a theory that held that the things of the physical world were made up of an infinite number of absolute units called atoms.
+According to Democritus, being is as existent as non-being.
 Being is indivisible matter, the atom which cannot be split.
-Many atoms exist which are interconnected in various ways, obeying purely mechanical laws and forming miscellaneious beings that are known to us.
-Even though his theory about the individibility of the atom as today been disporoved.
-Democritus's notion of the universe laid the foundation for progress in scientific research.
+Many atoms exist which are interconnected in various ways, obeying purely mechanical laws and forming miscellaneous beings that are known to us.
+All the things that we perceive are due to the interaction of these atoms with the sensory receptors.
+Democritus notions of the universe laid the foundation for progress in scientific research.
 He said: "similarity creates friendship."

 -Socrates -Induction; One of the greatest thinkers and philosophers of antiquity.
 He devoted his life and work to moral philosophy and to the search for moral good, virtue and justice.
 The main method he used was dialectics (the method of seeking knowledge by question and answer) by which he tried to teach men how ignorant they were and to help them know themselves.
 His contribution to philosophy was highly significant, especially because in Socrates, it is not the heavenly bodies, earth, clouds, etc., that were of value but the universe of the human soul.
 He was found guilty, and sentenced to death, by a jury of his Athenian peers for corrupting the young and not acknowledging the gods of the city.

 -Aristotle - De Anima, first book to treat psychology as a systematic philosophy.
-Notions about the psyche.
-Founded philosophical psychology; Studied with Plato 20 years.
+Developed notions about the psyche.
+Founded philosophical psychology.
+Studied with Plato 20 years.
 After Plato's nephew, Speusippus, is named the head of the Academy, Aristotle leaves Athens, but later returns, to found his own school, the Lyceum, in 335 BC.
 Although he, too, wrote philosophical dialogues, only a few fragments have come down to us.
 His surviving writings exist in the form of treatises.
 Was considered the father of modern scientific thought, he was also Alexander's tutor.

 Aristotle was the greatest systematic philosopher of antiquity.
 He was the first to philosophise on the basis of science.
 Because of his great knowledge, especially in the physical sciences, he became known in history as a "panepistimon" or man of all sciences.
 Aristotle developed the dialectical method in logic, not in the Socratic sense of the dialogue but as a process consisting of thesis, antithesis and synthesis, which then becomes the new thesis.